You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9 .

 You don’t want to make the mistake of planting your hostas right tight to the tree.
 This increases the chances of them competing with thicker root systems and you could damage the bark.
 Keep them around a foot away from the trees.

-No, when planting hostas under trees, you should space them just like you would normally space them out.
+No, when planting hostas under trees, space them just like you would normally space them out.
 They should be as far apart as the plant will be wide at maturity.
-So, if your hosta is supposed to be 15-inches wide, they should be at least 15-inches apart.
+So, if your hosta is listed as 15-inches wide, they should be at least 15-inches apart.